High voltage‑gain non‑isolated DC‑to‑DC converter design for microinverter applications

 Abstract

-This paper introduces a non‑isolated DC‑to‑DC converter designed for microinverter applications that target operation within a wide range of input voltages.
-The aim is to enhance solar energy utilisation in regions with low solar irradiance by integrating microinverters with solar panels.
-The converter results show enhanced voltage gain ranging from 15 to 28‑fold under a duty cycle of 0.4 to 0.6 which makes its performance suitable for solar energy systems in tough environments.
-The proposed converter topology acts as an intermediary between photovoltaic systems and the utility grid or local loads to facilitate the seamless integration of renewable energy sources.
+This article introduces a non-isolated DC-to-DC converter designed for microinverter applications, targeting operation within a wide range of input voltages.
+The aim is to enhance solar energy utilisation in regions with low solar irradiance by integrating micro inverters with solar panels.
+With voltage gains ranging from 15 to 28-fold, achievable under duty cycles of 40% to 60%, this converter can serve as a crucial component for enhancing the performance of solar energy systems in challenging environments.
+The proposed converter topology acts as an intermediary between photovoltaic systems and the utility grid or local loads, thereby facilitating the seamless integration of renewable energy sources and amplifying their impact on a global scale.

 Original languageEnglish

-Title of host publication59th International Universities Power Engineering Conference: UPEC2024: Proceedings
+Title of host publication2024 59th International Universities Power Engineering Conference (UPEC): Proceedings

 PublisherInstitute of Electrical and Electronics Engineers Inc.